sairaghav/Ego/README.md

-Ego is a voice-controlled personal assistant for Windows made using Google's Speech Recognition API.
+Ego is a voice-controlled personal assistant for Windows powered by Google's Speech Recognition API.